 When Post was just releasing singles it was hard to measure him on the metric scale as a traditional one-hit-wonder.
 The current streaming era offered him a new way to make a living as an artist, but now that he’s released August 26, it makes you wonder about his future.
 For Post to maintain his position he has to keep churning out singles, because August 26 shows he doesn't have a compelling album in him, not yet.

 FKi's 1st, Post Malone’s producer and secret weapon, told VIBE in a new interview that the upcoming Post Malone album will win a GRAMMY.
 By now, we all know that a GRAMMY isn’t a trophy that represents the best music.
 Not at all.
-But it speaks to the high standard he’s holding the album to.
+But it speaks to the high standard to which he’s holding the album.
 There’s a big difference between being good and being great, the album will say a lot for what’s in store for Malone’s future.

-Post will have to step up to making Reese's Peanut Butter Cup music if he hopes to keep listeners like me afloat.
+Post will have to step up and deliver Reese's Peanut Butter Cup music if he hopes to keep listeners like me afloat.